 The Scottish Parliamentary Corporate Body (SPCB) is also statutorily responsible for a number of appointments.
 The appointments made to date are as follows:

-- Stuart Allan as the Commissioner for Ethical Standards in Public Life in Scotland.
+- Bill Thomson as the Commissioner for Ethical Standards in Public Life in Scotland.
 The Commissioner is responsible for investigating complaints about the conduct of Members of the Scottish Parliament (MSPs), local authority councillors and members of public bodies; and regulating how people are appointed to the boards of public bodies in Scotland.
 The Commissioner is appointed by the SPCB with the agreement of the Scottish Parliament.

 - Professor Kay Hampton, Shelagh McCall and Matt Smith as members of the Scottish Human Rights Commission.